Guide for spectators and photographers

 - When a race is in progress, please stay clear of the trail and try to stay in the same position until all teams have passed.
 If you move around or move too close to the trail, it could distract the teams.

-- Be aware that the top teams run at speeds up to 25mph and in almost total silence.
-Dog teams running at 20mph can take over 50 feet to come to a stop.
+- Be aware that the top teams run at high speeds and in almost total silence.
+They can also take some time and distance to come to a complete stop.

 - Getting tangled up in a team can be extremely hazardous for you and also the dogs.